Want to be on staff?

 Cook–cook yummy vegetarian and vegan meals, having the pleasure of working with fresh, beautiful, organic ingredients.
 A big job.
 We rarely take folks without previous large group vegetarian cooking experience.

 Kitchen coordinator–we are blessed with a few amazing and longtime kitchen coordinators, so these positions are rarely vacant.
 Since this role is so important, though, we are always interested in hearing from people who could run our kitchen in Oregon or Vermont if one of our current KCs was unavailable.
-The work includes: plan the menu (can be based on our previous menus, but must accommodate our many campers with dietary restrictions), order food, set up the kitchen, plan the cooking schedule, supervise cooks and kitchen assistants, and cook, thus providing 3 delicious and nutritious meals, plus snacks, for up to 130 people.
+The work includes: plan the menu (can be based on our previous menus, but must accommodate our many campers with dietary restrictions), order food, set up the kitchen, plan the cooking schedule, supervise cooks and kitchen assistants, and cook, thus providing 3 daily delicious and nutritious meals, plus snacks, for up to 130 people.